hdShang/arxiv-daily/docs/cs-LG/2025-10-11/papers/251010188v1-inr-bench-a-unified-benchmark-for-implicit-neural-representations-in.md

 ---
 layout: default
-title: INR-Bench: A Unified Benchmark for Implicit Neural Representations in Multi-Domain Regression and Reconstruction
+title: "INR-Bench: A Unified Benchmark for Implicit Neural Representations in Multi-Domain Regression and Reconstruction"
 ---

 # INR-Bench: A Unified Benchmark for Implicit Neural Representations in Multi-Domain Regression and Reconstruction